encointer/book/src/protocol-democracy.md

 There is a set of predefined proposal _actions_ that can be proposed and voted on.
 Everyone can start a proposal on any _action_ (ie. set basic income to 48 LEU) at any time.
 There can even be multiple proposals ongoing in parallel.

 Every member of the community can use their personhood reputation to vote on each proposal.
-A proposal gets approved if has enough *Aye* votes continuously for a long enough time period.
+A proposal gets approved if it has enough *Aye* votes continuously for a long enough time period.

 ### Practical Examples